ds999999/RHObjectiveBeagle/README.md

 ```

 ## Inspiration, credits & similar projects
-The initial usefulness of such a debugging aid was brought to my attention by [Cycript](http://www.cycript.org) while debugging 3rd party applications earlier in 2014.
+The initial inspiration for such a tool came via usage of [Cycript](http://www.cycript.org) to debug 3rd party applications earlier in the year.

 Initial research into how to implement such a feature came from [heap_find.c](http://llvm.org/viewvc/llvm-project/lldb/trunk/examples/darwin/heap_find/heap_find.c?view=markup&pathrev=148523) and via way of other similar implementations including [Cycript](http://www.cycript.org) and the [lldb-commits](http://lists.cs.uiuc.edu/pipermail/lldb-commits/Week-of-Mon-20120116/004775.html) mailing list.

 Specific class sanity checks were inspired by similar class instance checks found in [Cycript.org](http://gitweb.saurik.com/cycript.git/blob/HEAD:/ObjectiveC/Library.mm) and [heap_find.c](http://llvm.org/viewvc/llvm-project/lldb/trunk/examples/darwin/heap_find/heap_find.c?view=markup&pathrev=148523).

-Cycript itself is a really powerful debugging aid and deserves mention both as a source of inspiration and for all the amazing things that it's capable of doing.
-It makes use of [Webkit's JSC](https://trac.webkit.org/wiki/JSC) and allows for direct runtime introspection of a running application via a JavaScript console.
+Cycript itself is a really powerful debugging aid and deserves its own mention both as a source of inspiration and for all the amazing things that it's capable of doing.
+Cycript makes use of [Webkit's JSC](https://trac.webkit.org/wiki/JSC) and allows for direct runtime introspection of an application via a JavaScript console.
 Cycript by [saurik](https://twitter.com/saurik) can be found at [cycript.org](http://www.cycript.org).

 Inspiration also comes via way of a useful lldb [heap search feature](https://github.com/llvm-mirror/lldb/blob/master/examples/darwin/heap_find/heap/heap_find.cpp) implemented by the lldb project  for strings and other various objects and exposed via the lldb script 'lldb.macosx.heap' available via `command script import lldb.macosx.heap` and `ptr_refs --help`.